 Old Harbor is an Alutiiq village on Kodiak Island, Alaska approximately 40 air miles from the City of Kodiak on the southeast side of the Island.
 Old Harbor is one of the Island's six Alutiiq villages and is primarily inhabited by an Alutiiq population.
 Old Harbor residents enjoy sharing Kodiak Island's beautiful lands with visitors and their hospitality is legendary.
 Visitors find residents to be warm, generous, and sincere.
-Today, the community of Old Harbor has a modern airstrip, a harbor for its fishing fleet and the modern amenities of water, sewer, electricity, internet and satellite services.
+Today, the community of Old Harbor has a modern airstrip, a harbor for its fishing fleet and the modern amenities of water, sewer, electricity, internet, satellite, and cellular services.

 Whales that migrate through the area include humpbacks, orcas, fin and gray whales.
 Puffins and many other birds arrive in the spring, having flown thousands of miles to nest in rocky island nooks throughout the archipelago.
 And it is home to the world famous Kodiak Brown Bear.